aglebov-dev/Dioxide/README.md

 ### Decorator

-The decorator uses the IVisitor interface.
+The decorator uses the IProxyInterceptor interface.
 It is necessary to create an interface implementation that will be called inside the generated type
 For sample:
 ```
 public class MetricsInterceptor : IProxyInterceptor